JeffersonLab/ElectronCooling/Readme.md

 ## How to compile
 #### Compile using code blocks IDE

 JSPEC is developed using the code blocks IDE.
-If you are using the same IDE, just open the project file "jspec.cbp" in the cbp folder and build it.
-Make sure you have a c++ compiler that supports C++11 standard.
+If you are using the same IDE, just open the project file "jspec.cbp" in the cbp folder, select a C++ compiler and build it.
+Make sure your compiler supports C++11 standard and the option std=c++11 is on.

-#### Compile using cmake
+#### Compile using the makefile

-Users can also use cmake to compile the files (tested in Ubuntu 16.06).
+A makefile is provided (tested in Ubuntu 18.04).
 In the project folder, run the following commands:

-> ` cd build`
->
-> `cmake ..`
->
 > `make`

+The executable file called "jspec" will be generated.

 ## How to run